LibertFan/Pacman-Medium-Search-Euler-Path-/README.md

 We apply Hierholzer's algorithm to derive the path given the starting position:

   1. Follow a trail of edges from the starting point until returning to it or the ending point.
 It is not possible to get stuck at any vertex other than them, because the even degree of all vertices ensures that, when the trail enters another vertex $w$ there must be an unused edge leaving $w$.
 The tour formed in this way is a closed tour, but may not cover all the vertices and edges of the initial graph.
-  2. As long as there exists a vertex $u$ that belongs to the current tour but that has adjacent edges not part of the tour, start another trail from $u$, following unused edges until returning to $u$, and join the tour formed in this way to the previous tour.
+  2. As long as there exists a vertex $u$ that belongs to the current tour but that has adjacent edges not part of the tour, start another trail from $u$, following unused edges until returning to <math>u</math>, and join the tour formed in this way to the previous tour.

-The step 2 can be performed in constant time each, so the overall algorithm takes linear time, $O(E)$.
+The step 2 can be performed in constant time each, so the overall algorithm takes linear time, <math>O(E)</math>.

 Sometimes, the Pac-man needn't head to the node position because it's already been eaten.
 To be specific, if the Pac-man heads to one node then returns immediately, and moreover, the degree of this node is at least 3, e.g., it can be visited again, the Pac-man doesn't have to reach the position.